-3.22 Mini-bus
+3.22 Mini-buses

-The Premises Manager is responsible for ensuring the regular routine maintenance of the school's minibuses.
-All staff who drive the minibus must have the correct authorisation from DCC.
-This is renewed annually and coordinated by the Premises Manager.
+The Site Manager is responsible for ensuring the regular routine maintenance of the school's minibuses.
+All staff who drive the minibus must have the correct authorisation.
+This is renewed annually and coordinated by the Site Manager.
 Drivers of the minibus are required to carry out vehicle checks and sign the log before each use.